acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/CommonIssues.md

 SM_ARN = 'YOUR_STATEMACHINE_ARN'
 ```
 The `YOUR_STATEMACHINE_ARN` needs to be replaced with the ARN of the `PetCuddleOTron` Statemachine created in Stage 3.
 If you don't replace this placeholder you will see an `Oops!
 Error Error: TypeError: Failed to fetch` error when clicking the `LEVEL1`, `LEVEL2` or `LEVEL3` buttons.

+Fix this by going to the Lambda console, selecting `api_lambda` finding the lambda code, update the SM_ARN line with the PetCuddleOTron state machine ARN and then `Deploy` or `Deploy as latest`.

 ### Configure as proxy resource